kristianmandrup/infomatrix-blog/_posts/virtual-dom.md

 The `diff` operation however only compares Virtual DOM nodes to calculate a difference, and so it doesn't need to know about what the Virtual DOM is wrapping.

-In order to have the Virtual DOM wrap a different underlying model such as a JSON structure or any other tree, we simply have to subsitute the `create` and `patch` operations with out own custom operations.
+In order to have the Virtual DOM wrap a different underlying model such as a JSON structure or any other tree, we simply have to substitute the `create` and `patch` operations with out own custom operations.

 ### Virtual hyperscript